-Bury Council wants to build on this success and put food and drink plus evening entertainment at the market’s heart.
+The new company is called Impact Management Solutions, who aim to put food and drink plus evening entertainment at the market’s heart.

 Councillor Rishi Shori, leader of Bury Council, said: “Radcliffe is changing, and so are markets, and we want Radcliffe Market Hall to change with it.

 “Major developments have taken place, and more are planned, around the market hall and the town centre.
 We want to take advantage of these developments and see the market as crucial to the town’s ongoing regeneration.”